You are here

 The handler and/or animal may be confused or disoriented in a stressful situation due to smoke, sirens, wind noise or by shaking and moving ground.
 The response personnel should be aware that animals may be protective in their confusion and should not be considered harmful.
 The responders should make every effort to keep the animal with its partner.

 The handler should make every effort to control the animal during an emergency situation and be prepared to muzzle or restrain the animal as needed.
 Students who are with emotional support animals or service animals regularly on campus are encouraged to develop an individual evacuation plan with the College.
-Students interested in creating such a plan should contact the housing operations office and office of accessibility resources and services.
+Students interested in creating such a plan should contact the residence life office and office of accessibility resources and services.